SyedShahulAhmed/Ps5-Website/README.md

-# PlayStation 5  Website
+# PlayStation 5 Sample Website

 This is a sample website showcasing the PlayStation 5.
-It is intended for demonstrating basic web development skills and does not include responsive design or advanced features.
+It is intended for demonstrating basic web development skills and is **responsive for mobile devices**.
+It does not include advanced features.

 ## Overview